stuartdd/PiServerSpringBoot/README.md

 If serverRoot is empty or null then the file system path will need to be in the current directory.
 That will usually be the one you ran the server from.

-Note serverRoot can also be defined as an application argument: `-root=/home/pi/server`.
+**Note:** serverRoot can also be defined as an application argument: `-root=/home/pi/server`.
 This will override the `"serverRoot": "/home/pi/server"` definition.
 See section on command line arguments later.